azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Step 3 of 3.
 Run consolidated Setup Command**

 This is the last step.
-You need to run install command present as part setup script with all required parameters (parameters details given below).
+You need to run install command `Install-AzSKTenantSecuritySolutionConsolidated` present as part of setup script with all required parameters (parameters details given below).
 This consolidated setup command, will:
 1. Check and install missing Az PowerShell modules required to deploy AzTS scan solution resources
 2. Setup central scanning managed identity.
 For scanning, AzTS requires a [User-assigned Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (central scanning identity owned by you) which has 'Reader' access on target subscriptions on which scan needs to be performed.